Twelfth Night 1 - A Twelfth Night Party & the Acting Circle

 TheTwelfth Night(Actors') Circle - please see Shakespeare Set Free - Twelfth Night and Othello - "Up on Your Feet with Shakespeare: The Wong Way and the Right" by Michael Tolaydo (page 41).
 I will not be producing that handout here with its instructions and urge you to purchase a copy of Shakespeare Set Free - it is indispensable.

-1) A first go around - vocabulary (Note - if you are short for time you can kill this go-a-round and skip to #2)
+1) A first go around - Names and Pronouns (Note - if you are short for time you can kill this go-a-round and skip to #2)

 How do students do the reading?
 Announce that every student gets to read UNTIL they get to a piece of terminal punctuation.
 Ask them what they think terminal punctuation is.
 You'll get some great answers: It is a period, question mark, exclamation point, colon - but not semi-colon and not a comma.
 This is a great way to read - every student gets to read, it keeps them on their toes waiting for when "they are up."
 And it continues what we began in the last lesson - getting the rhythm of Shakespeare's language.

-If you have time - go over the words that they circled - but as I said, until we switched to Block Scheduling we never had time to do this.
+If you have time - go over the names and pronouns that they circled - but just having them do the circling is probably enough.

 2) A Second Trip around the Circle - meaning, comments, and questions